-- i) Provided that for any building with a height exceeding 20 meters, a mechanical ventilation system shall be installed in addition to the provisions of minimum ventilation shaft: - ii) Provided further that no chajja shall be allowed in any ventilation shaft: - iii) Provided also that no ventilation shaft may be required for fully air-conditioned buildings, or mechanically ventilated toilets, kitchens, baths and W.C. - iv) If there is a building other than a boundary wall on not more than three sides of a building the minimum width of the such courtyard shall not be less than 20% of the height of the building or 2.50 meters, whichever is more.
+- i) Provided that for any building with a height exceeding 20 meters, a mechanical ventilation system shall be installed in addition to the provisions of minimum ventilation shaft: - ii) Provided further that no chajja shall be allowed in any ventilation shaft: - iii) Provided also that no ventilation shaft may be required for fully air-conditioned building, or mechanical ventilated toilet, kitchen, bath and W.C. - iv) If there be building other than boundary wall on not more than three sides of a building the minimum width of such courtyard shall not be less than 20% of the height of the building or 2.50 meters, whichever is more.